16 Tips That Will Help You Make the Best Surveys, Quizzes & Polls

 - Just like any good conversation, it’s best to ease into it slowly.
 Start with easy questions to get the ball rolling and move into the more challenging ones gradually.

 - Use an informal tone to create a sense of familiarity.
-It will encourage people to be more relaxed, playful, and truthfull when answering your questions.
+It will encourage people to be more relaxed, playful, and truthful when answering your questions.

 - If it’s appropriate to your topic, add some humor, it’s always good for engagement.

-- Make the experience personal by adressing your respondents in the 2nd person (you) and refering to yourself/your organization in the 1st person (I, we).
+- Make the experience personal by addressing your respondents in the 2nd person (you) and referring to yourself/your organization in the 1st person (I, we).